Presentable signatures and initial semantics: Presentations of signatures and syntaxes

-Unlike \emph{re}presentations, presentations for a signature are not essentially unique; indeed, signatures can have many different presentations.
+Unlike representations, presentations for a signature are not essentially unique; indeed, signatures can have many different presentations.

-\begin{remark} By definition, any construction which can be encoded through a presentable signature $\Sigma$ can alternatively be encoded through any algebraic signature \enquote{presenting} $\Sigma$.
+\begin{rem} By definition, any construction which can be encoded through a presentable signature $\Sigma$ can alternatively be encoded through any algebraic signature \enquote{presenting} $\Sigma$.
 The former encoding is finer than the latter in the sense that terms which are different in the latter encoding can be identified by the former.
-In other words, a certain amount of semantics is integrated into the syntax. \end{remark}
+In other words, a certain amount of semantics is integrated into the syntax. \end{rem}

 The main desired property of our presentable signatures is that, thanks to the following theorem, they are representable: